valr300/WebApiCoreRental/README.md

 Step 2: Create the Database
 ----------------------------
-Execute the following script in your Database MySql  :
+Execute the following script in your Database MySql  :  (search and replace "YOURDBSHEMA" by your OpenSim SHEMA for your regions)

 	Rental_Rentals.sql  		will build the database Rental and the Tables Rental_routines.sql             will build the stored procs.